MrSaeidSeyfi/DeepCBIR/README.md

 - **Batch Processing**: Processes entire folders of images
 - **GPU Support**: Automatic GPU acceleration when available
 - **Modular Design**: Clean, maintainable code structure
+- **Recursive Path Search**: Automatically searches in given paths and all subdirectories for images
+- **Dual Run Modes**: Can be run either from the console or through a Gradio web app

 ## Installation